 The what3words tag for the Bradbury Makers’ Shed is: https://w3w.co/admiral.wizard.boss

 The closest tram stop to the Pavilion/Makers’ Shed is called Hillsborough Park.

 The closest bus stop to the Pavilion/Makers’ Shed is called Middlewood Road/Dixon Road.

-Sometimes we host outdoor events in Hillsborough Park which are not at these spaces, or we work across several different buildings including the library.
+Sometimes we host outdoor events in Hillsborough Park which are not at the Pavilion or the Bradbury Makers’ Shed, or we work across several different buildings including Hillsborough Library.
 For these events, you will be able to find access information on the specific booking page.